tdspora/syngen/README.md

-# Syngen
+# EPAM Syngen

-Syngen is an unsupervised tabular data generation tool.
+EPAM Syngen is an unsupervised tabular data generation tool.
 It is useful for generation of test data with a given table as a template.
 Most datatypes including floats, integers, datetime, text, categorical, binary are supported.
 The linked tables i.e., tables sharing a key can also be generated using the simple statistical approach.
 The source of data might be in CSV, Avro format and should be located locally and be in UTF-8 encoding.

 The tool is based on the variational autoencoder model (VAE).
 The Bayesian Gaussian Mixture model is used to further detangle the latent space.